RonaldoSetzer/GAME-Tetris/actionscript-tetris/README.md

 ![cover](img_cover_tetris.png)

-This is an open-source game which was developed with the Actionscript language and all source is available on GitHub.

-Designed to shows how to implements Starling, Robotlegs, and Palidor.
+This is an Actionscript open-source game which was designed to shows how to implements Starling, Robotlegs, and Palidor.

 + **Category:** Puzzle.
 + **Platform:** Web.